jorendorff/a-history-of-the-world-notes/013-Indus-seal.md

 ## Discussion

 (research) The program says that the Indus civilization covered about 200,000 square miles.
 How big is that?
-What familiar country or state covers about the same area?
+What's a familiar country or state that covers about the same area?

 What were Indus seals were used for?